Symbolic Model Construction for Saturated Constrained Horn Clauses: Preliminaries and Notation

 \section{Preliminaries and Notation}

 We briefly recall the basic logical formalisms and notations we build upon~\cite{DBLP:conf/frocos/BrombergerDFFKW21}.
 Our starting point is a standard first-order language with \emph{variables} (denoted $x,y,z$), \emph{predicates} (denoted $P, Q$) of some fixed \emph{arity}, and \emph{terms} (denoted $t, s$).
-An \emph{atom} (denoted $A$) is an expression $P(\seq{t})$ for a predicate $P$ of arity $n$.
+An \emph{atom} (denoted $A$) is an expression $P(\seq{t})$ for a predicate $P$ of arity $n = \arity(P)$.
 When the terms $\seq{t}$ in $P(\seq{t})$ are not relevant in some context, we also write $P(\ast)$.
 A \emph{positive literal} is an atom $A$ and a \emph{negative literal} is a negated atom $\lnot A$.
 We define $\comp(A)=\lnot A$, $\comp(\lnot A)=A$, $|A|=A$ and $|\lnot A|=A$.
 Literals are usually denoted $L, K$.
 We sometimes write literals as $[\lnot]P(\ast)$, meaning that the sign of the literal is arbitrary, often followed by a case distinction.
-Formulas are defined in the usual way using quantifiers $\forall$, $\exists$ and the boolean connectives $\neg$, $\lor$, $\land$, $\rightarrow$, and $\equiv$.
-The logic we consider does not feature an equality predicate.
+Formulas are defined in the usual way using quantifiers $\forall$, $\exists$ and the boolean connectives (in order of decreasing binding strength) $\neg$, $\lor$, $\land$, $\rightarrow$, and $\leftrightarrow$.
+The logic we consider does not feature a first-order equality predicate.